top of page

 • Strengthen problem-solving abilities while exploring their surroundings

-School Age 6 years to 7 years
+School Age 6 years

 Our classes focus on achieving academic milestones and developing social and problem-solving skills!